Radiofrequency Tongue Ablation

 What is radiofrequency ablation of the tongue?

-Ablation of the tongue using radiofrequency is a minimally invasive procedure that uses radiofrequency energy to shrink and tighten the base of the tongue.
+Radiofrequency ablation of the tongue is a minimally invasive procedure that uses radiofrequency energy for tongue ablation, or to shrink and tighten the base of the tongue.
 This procedure is most commonly used to prevent the tongue from creating an airway blockage during sleep, an occurrence commonly associated with snoring and obstructive sleep apnea (OSA).

 Why is radiofrequency ablation of the tongue performed?